coopdevs/trytond_provision/README.md

 To allow to use the nominal users in production, we need add the users to the `ssh-users` group because is the only group allowed to access via SSH.

-By now, we can use:
+For now, we can use:

 ```
 $ sudo usermod -a -G ssh-users <user-name>